 Test new versions of operating systems: You can try out Windows 10 on your Windows 7 computer if you aren’t willing to upgrade yet.

 Experiment with other operating systems: Installing various distributions of Linux in a virtual machine lets you experiment with them and learn how they work.
+And running macOS on Windows 10 in a virtual machine lets you get used to a different operating system you’re considering using full-time.

 Use software requiring an outdated operating system: If you’ve got an important application that only runs on Windows XP, you can install XP in a virtual machine and run the application there.
 This allows you to use an application that only works with Windows XP without actually installing it on your computer.
 This is important since Windows XP no longer receives support from Microsoft.